hsfl/cosmos-docs/pages/2-getting_started/development-environment.md

 #### For all Operating Systems
 Install [Docker Desktop](https://www.docker.com/get-started/).
 This program is a graphical method to manage and run Docker containers.

-Note that you do *not* need a Docker account to use Docker Desktop.
+{% include note.html content="A Docker account is *not* needed to use Docker Desktop." %}

 Install [Visual Studio Code (VSCode)](https://code.visualstudio.com/).
 This is the preferred IDE for COSMOS development.
 This IDE can be extended by various